We pour the equivalent of one rubbish truck of plastic into the ocean every minute.

 That's millions of soda cans, plastic PET bottles, empty cigarette packs and loose sandwich wrappings not to mention 30 billion cigarette butts thrown on the ground every year.

-We pour one ton of plastic into the sea every minute.
-It’s millions of soda cans, plastic PET bottles, empty cigarette packs and loose sandwich wrappings not to mention 30 billion cigarette butts thrown on the floor every year.
-A large part of this waste transits through rivers and ends up in oceans where it aggregates at crossroads of marine currents to form giant “plastic soups”.
+A large part of this waste flows through rivers and ends up in oceans where it aggregates at crossroads of marine currents to form giant “plastic soups”.

 American navigator Charles Moore was the first to discover one of them in 1997.
 Located halfway between Hawaii and California, what we now know as the “Seventh Continent of Plastic”, the “Great Pacific Garbage Patch” or the “Pacific Trash Vortex” is at least as big as Portugal, Spain, France, Italy and Germany together.

-It continues to grow exponentially which shouldn’t come as a very big surprise given that among the 300 million tons of plastic we produce every year (versus 1.5 million in 1950) between 10 and 30 million will share the same aquatic destiny.
+It continues to grow exponentially which shouldn’t come as a very big surprise given that among the 300 million tonnes of plastic we produce every year (versus 1.5 million in 1950) between 10 and 30 million share the same aquatic destiny.

 You’ll quickly discover that plogging is as good for the planet as it is for your figure, for it trains every muscle in your body.
 Every time you stop to pick up some trash on the ground and start running again you’ll be doing what the pros call “interval training”.